ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/container-cloning.md

 equals the actual output returned by the function.
 If the expected output is correct, then line `8` displays a message indicating that is the case.
-Otherwise, lines `10` through `13` signal that the test did not pass and display diagnostic output to highlight that for the tester.
+Otherwise, lines `10` through `13` signal that the test did not pass and display diagnostic output to highlight this fact for the tester.
 Ultimately, if this test case passes correctly it will help to establish a confidence in the correctness of `remove_duplicates`.
-When the test case for the `remove_duplicates` function passes, then it should produce the following output:
+When the test case for the `remove_duplicates` function passes, then it should produce the following
+output:

 ```
 Expected output correct for input lists: [1, 2, 3, 4] and [1, 2, 5, 6]